zerodayz/express/README.md

 Requirements installed.
 Done!

-Run 'source .venv/bin/activate' to activate the virtual environment.
+Run './run.sh' to learn how to run the tests.
 ```

 ## Combination with Selenium IDE